-In Japan, the civil infrastructure is aging, with approximately 60% of road bridges, river management facilities, such as sluice gates, and port quays, among them, being more than 50 years old after construction by 2033.
-This situation has been pointed out since the early 2000s, but it came to be highlighted as an important social issue after the 2013 Sasago Tunnel ceiling plate fall accident, in which nine people lost their lives when the vehicles they were traveling in became trapped under the fallen ceiling [1].
+In Japan, the civil infrastructure is aging, with approximately 60% of road bridges, river management facilities, such as sluice gates, and port quays, among them, being more than 50 years old after construction by 2033 [1].
+This situation has been pointed out since the early 2000s, but it came to be highlighted as an important social issue after the 2013 Sasago Tunnel ceiling plate fall accident, in which nine people lost their lives when the vehicles they were traveling in became trapped under the fallen ceiling [2].
 In a similar context, the maintenance and reconstruction of steel tower structures, which are ubiquitous throughout Japan for communication and power transmission, is one of the most pressing social issues that has yet to be acknowledged.
 Steel tower structures consist of a steel framework, and are used for power transmission towers, communication towers for mobile phone base stations, and transmission towers for broadcasting stations, as well as watchtowers for weather observations, lighthouses and firefighting.
-For power transmission alone, there are currently 240,000 towers supporting the electricity supply [2], and along with communication towers, they form the very infrastructure that underpins our social life.
+For power transmission alone, there are currently 240,000 towers supporting the electricity supply [3], and along with communication towers, they form the very infrastructure that underpins our social life.
 The rush to build transmission towers began in the 1970s, and although the average service life of these towers is estimated to be around 40 years, 120,000, or about half of the total, are overdue for renewal.
-For example, Typhoon No. 15, which hit the Japanese archipelago in September 2019, caused material damage, including the collapse of a transmission tower in Kimitsu, Chiba Prefecture, which was built in the 1970s, but fortunately no human casualties were reported [3].
+For example, Typhoon No. 15, which hit the Japanese archipelago in September 2019, caused material damage, including the collapse of a transmission tower in Kimitsu, Chiba Prefecture, which was built in the 1970s, but fortunately no human casualties were reported [4].
 For this reason, the importance of this social issue, as regards the maintenance and management of infrastructure as tunnels and bridges, has not yet been recognized.
 Clearly, many steel towers have reached the point where they need renewal, and the risk of collapse in the event of a typhoon or major earthquake is increasing.
 It is difficult, however, to renew of all of them at once with limited budgets and manpower, there is an urgent need to monitor their health and extend their service life, as well as to equalize and facilitate reconstruction work.
 It is therefore essential to accurately assess the condition of steel towers, and to diagnose deterioration using sensing and digital technology.

 We have been researching and developing sensing systems that achieve highly accurate autonomous time synchronization for structural health monitoring and earthquake observation.
-In the light of the current situation, this study collected and analyzed measurement data over several months by installing sensors on a real steel tower in service to obtain knowledge useful for monitoring the health of towers and extending their service life, as well as for equalizing and facilitating reconstruction work, thereby to prevent loss of human life due to unforeseen tower collapse.
+In the light of the current situation, this study collected and analyzed measurement data over several months by installing sensors on a real steel tower in service to obtain knowledge useful for monitoring the health of towers and extending their service life, as well as for equalizing and facilitating reconstruction work, thereby to prevent loss of human life due to unforeseen tower collapse [1].

 Section II describes the state of the art of the research for structural health monitoring and sensor technologies.
 Section III describes the targeted steel tower structure and the installed sensing system, while Section IV presents the results of an analysis of the measured data.
-From these results, Section V presents the conclusions of the study and future tasks.
+Section V gives a comparison of the measurement results obtained by highprecision accelerometers and MEMS accelerometers, and a discussion of their usefulness.
+From these results, Section VI presents the conclusions of the study and future tasks.